jaztonchern/curly-pancake/README.md

 </br></br>

-Below documents how to edit the webpage locally and deploy in a container on Docker after.
+Below documents how to edit the webpage locally and push to GitHub after.

 ## 1. Clone the repository to a local device